-Foreign Currency Transactions
+Foreign Currency Transactions and Translation

-The functional currency of each entity in the Group is the Philippine Peso, except for RCL.
+The functional currency of each entity in the Group is the Philippine Peso, except for Robinsons Cayman Limited which has a functional currency of US dollar.
 Philippine Peso is also the presentation currency of the consolidated financial statements.
 Transactions denominated in foreign currencies are recorded in the Philippine Peso based on the exchange rates prevailing at the transaction dates.
 Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency rate of exchange ruling at the reporting date.
 Exchange gains or losses arising from foreign exchange transactions are credited to or charged against operations for the period.